shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/offline-and-disabled-auto-updates.md

 For the `tk-config-basic` component it's a bit more tricky, due to all its dependencies.

-1. Run Shotgun Desktop on a workstation connected to the internet.
+1. Run Shotgun Desktop or Shotgun Create on a workstation connected to the internet.
 When it starts up, the latest upgrades will be automatically downloaded.
 (Ensure `SHOTGUN_DISABLE_APPSTORE_ACCESS` is not set on this machine.)
 2. Copy the bundle cache to a shared location where all machines can access it.
 3. Set the `SHOTGUN_BUNDLE_CACHE_FALLBACK_PATHS` environment variable on offline machines to point to this location.
-4. When Desktop starts up on offline machines, they will pick up the latest upgrades that are available in the bundle cache.
+4. When Shotgun Desktop or Shotgun Create starts up on offline machines, they will pick up the latest upgrades that are available in the bundle cache.

 {% include info title="Warning" content="Depending on your network setup, it can sometimes get stuck looking for updates online even though it won't be able to access them.
 In this situation you can set the environment variable `SHOTGUN_DISABLE_APPSTORE_ACCESS` to `\"1\"` to stop it from trying." %}

-**CREATE does come with it's own bundled config, however it doesn't seem to have the engines, or atleast doesn't share them when launching Maya for example.**

 ## Disabling auto updates